-The AD9863 is a member of the MxFE family-a group of integrated converters for the communications market.
-The AD9863 integrates dual 12-bit analog-to-digital converters (ADC) and dual 12-bit digital-to-analog converters (TxDAC\).
-The AD9863 ADCs are optimized for ADC sampling of 50 MSPS and less.
+The AD9861 is a member of the MxFE family-a group of integrated converters for the communications market.
+The AD9861 integrates dual 10-bit analog-to-digital converters (ADC) and dual 10-bit digital-to-analog converters (TxDAC).
+Two speed grades are available, -50 and -80.
+The -50 is optimized for ADC sampling of 50 MSPS and less, while the -80 is optimized for ADC sample rates between 50 MSPS and 80 MSPS.
 The dual TxDACs operate at speeds up to 200 MHz and include a bypassable 2× or 4× interpolation filter.
-The AD9863 is optimized for high performance, low power, small form factor, and to provide a cost-effective solution for the broadband communication market.
+Three auxiliary converters are also available to provide required system level control voltages or to monitor system signals.
+The AD9861 is optimized for high performance, low power, small form factor, and to provide a cost-effective solution for the broadband communication market.

-The AD9863 uses a single input clock pin (CLKIN) or two independent clocks for the Tx path and the Rx path.
+The AD9861 uses a single input clock pin (CLKIN) to generate all system clocks.
 The ADC and TxDAC clocks are generated within a timing generation block that provides user programmable options such as divide circuits, PLL multipliers, and switches.

-A flexible, bidirectional 24-bit I/O bus accommodates a variety of custom digital back ends or open market DSPs.
+A flexible, bidirectional 20-bit I/O bus accommodates a variety